jamesroutley/routley.io/recipes/starters.md

 Press a sage leaf into the butter to make it look nice and chill until ready to serve.

-Serve with sourdough, seasalt and honey.
+Serve with sourdough, sea salt and honey.

 ## Puff-pastry tarts

-These are easy to put together for starters/side dishes.
+These are easy to put together for starters or side dishes.

-- 1 roll puff pastry
+- 1 roll of puff pastry

 Toppings: